r4victor/tenthousandmeters/content/blog/python_bts_13.md

 Note that a thread that is forced to release the GIL waits until another thread takes it, so the I/O-bound thread acquires the GIL after one switch interval.
 Without this logic, the convoy effect would be even more severe.

 Now, how much is 5 ms?
-It depends on how much the I/O operations take.
-If a thread waits for seconds until the data on the socket becomes available for reading, extra 5 ms do not matter much.
+It depends on how long the I/O operations are.
+If a thread waits for seconds until the data on a socket becomes available for reading, extra 5 ms do not matter much.
 But some I/O operations are really fast.
 For example, [`send()`](https://man7.org/linux/man-pages/man2/send.2.html) blocks only when the send buffer is full and returns immediately otherwise.
 So if the I/O operations take microseconds, then milliseconds of waiting for the GIL may have a huge impact.

 The echo server without the CPU-bound thread handles 30k RPS, which means that a single request takes about 1/30k ≈ 30 µs.
 With the CPU-bound thread, `recv()` and `send()` add extra 5 ms = 5,000 µs to every request each, and a single request now takes 10,030 µs.
 This is about 300x more.
 Thus, the throughput is 300x less.
 The numbers match.

 You may ask: Is the convoy effect a problem in real-world applications?
 I don't know.
 I never ran into it, nor could I find evidence that anyone else did.
 People do not complain, and this is part of the reason why the issue hasn't been fixed.

 But what if the convoy effect does cause performance problems in your application?
-There are two ways you can fix it.
+Here are two ways to fix it.

 ## Fixing the convoy effect